psuedomagi/ChatHoard/CONTRIBUTING.md

 **I welcome any contribution.
 You can improve documentation, triage bugs, write tutorials, fix small and large mistakes, add features, or refactor the whole shebang (let's discuss that last one first though).**

+**When you submit a contribution, you agree to license your work under the same license as this project.**

 ## Ground Rules

 > Responsibilities